knutj/master_usn/README.md

 # master_usn
-The helper.py contain the trainer functino that is used by both CNN-LSTM and LSTM
+The helper.py contains the trainer function that is used by both CNN-LSTM and LSTM Oversample.py contains oversample_sequences_smotets that use Euclidean distance to oversample.